What? A whole wheat pizza dough that isn’t dry and tastes like cardboard? Impossible you say? Nay!

 I feel like a scratch-made pizza from home that uses some white flour is much healthier than any take-out you can get, so there you have it.
 I’ve given up on 100% whole wheat dough and have instead settled on a recipe that uses an almost 50-50 ratio of all-purpose and whole wheat flour.
 It’s delicious, and I’m never going back.

-First, add 2 1/4 tsp. yeast to 1 cup warm water and about one tablespoon of honey (I always go a little over on this- I like it sweeter).
+First, add 2 1/4 tsp. yeast to 1 cup warm water and about one tablespoon of honey (I always go a little over on this- I like it a bit sweeter).
+Not only will the sweetness of the honey complement the nutty flavor of the whole wheat flour- it also helps activate the yeast, since yeast loves sugar.
 Stir or whisk the yeast in until it dissolves, and let the mixture sit until it has foamed up and about doubled in size, for approximately ten minutes.
 I do this with my Pyrex measuring cup for easy pouring after it’s done.